bicCluster/learning-cluster/Neo4j.md

 After you get on the Neo4j web adminstration, you will see the similar view as following (There should be 0 for nodes, properties and relationships if you login for the first time):
 ![image](Neo4j.png)
-And [this link](https://www.youtube.com/watch?v=bqvDSioHYq8) can give you a basic idea about how to take use of this webadmin.
+And [this link](https://www.youtube.com/watch?v=bqvDSioHYq8) can give you a basic idea about how to make use of this webadmin.

 There are four sections that might be useful: